-- If you're really struggling to identify any major achievements, then a CV service like Bradley CVs can analyse your career and identify you've achievements - most people are completely shocked by how many major achievements we uncover.
+- If you're really struggling to identify any major achievements, then a CV service can analyse your career and identify you've achievements - most people are completely shocked by how many major achievements are uncovered.

 - Your CV must sell you and all you have to offer using persuasive compelling language directly to employers if you want to land an interview.